Pakil: Demographics

-In the 2020 census, the population of Pakil, Laguna, was 23,495 people, with a density of sigfig 23,495/46.50.
+In the 2024 census, the population of Pakil, Laguna, was 23,972 people, with a density of sigfig 23,972/46.50.

 Culture

-Music was formally initiated in Pakil by San Pedro Bautista (1586), the Guardian of the Franciscan order.
-He established the only Music Academy in the country.
-The school started with 400 children from towns along Laguna de Bay.
-These students started as church choir members and were taught how to make musical instruments out of locally available materials like bamboo, cans, wood and coconut shells.
-These kids were called “Tiple” and they trained other younger children to become members of the church choir.
+Music in Pakil was formally introduced by San Pedro Bautista in 1586, during his tenure as Guardian of the Franciscan order.
+He established what is regarded as the first music academy in the country, initially enrolling around 400 children from communities around Laguna de Bay.
+These students began as church choir members and were trained to create musical instruments using locally available materials such as bamboo, tin, wood, and coconut shells.
+They were known as tiples and later mentored younger children to join the choir.

-The entire population became involved in teaching their youth to sing and play instruments.
-This tradition was handed down from generation to generation.
-The Adonay family influenced the spread of musical interest and helped form the first brass band in Pakil.
+Over time, music became deeply embedded in the community, with residents actively teaching the youth to sing and play instruments.
+This tradition was passed down through generations.
+The Adonay family played a key role in promoting musical development and helped organize the first brass band in Pakil.

-Tacio Celis helped train children to read musical notes and play instruments.
-Since then, many young musicians finished college on scholarships by playing for their school bands.
+Tacio Celis further contributed by training children in reading musical notation and playing instruments.
+As a result, many young musicians from Pakil were able to pursue higher education through scholarships earned by performing in school bands.

-Currently Pakil Music Program is helping out young students to continue the rich musical heritage of the town.
+Currently, is helping out young students to continue the rich musical heritage of the town.
 Pakil Music Program (PMP) is providing music education through note reading and instrument performances with the help of some retired musicians.
-The current executive director of the PMP is Roy Regalado.